openui-project/openui/README.md

 Once installed, you can import the library into your C# code to start creating your GUI applications.

-## Basic Example
+📜 Quick Start

-Here’s a simple example that demonstrates how to create a window:
+Here’s a quick example that demonstrates how to create a window:

 ```cs
 using OpenUI;